AriSaadon/RoadMapConstructionEvaluation/README.md

 # RoadMapConstructionVisualEvaluator

 A framework in C# to evaluate road graphs inferred by trajectory-based road map construction algorithms.
 Part of master thesis for the University Utrecht Department of Information and Computing Science.
 This version needs and uses the Unity game engine for visualisations.
-We heavily recommend working with the visual version.
+We heavily recommend installing Unity and working with the visual version.
 For a non-visual you can look [here](https://github.com/AriSaadon/RoadMapConstructionEvaluation).

 ---